 You can suggest and you can guide, but you cannot make someone change.
 Just like in marriage, they have to want it.
 Not for you, but for themselves.
 I write this because this week has been full of help seekers.
 Only the seekers are the well-meaning family member or friend.

 Anyone can have a transformative life.
 It is so easy to talk about it, write about it, and teach it once you have been through your own transformation.
 But those writings and teachings fall on deaf ears unless heard by a willing participant.
 There are hundreds of thousands self-help books out there that describe transformative wisdom.
-Their readers are willing to take a self-reflective look on their lives and take accountability for their own happiness.
+Their readers are willing to take a self-reflective look on their lives and take accountability for their own happiness, because they wanted change to happen badly enough.
+In your case, it might be that you’re looking to find true happiness after divorce.

 The reason coaching or counseling works is because the people that actively seek it out are willing to do what it takes.
 They hit rock bottom and will do anything to get through the pain that they have experienced in their lives.
 They are seeking the wisdom of others.
 They know they are not alone.
 For whatever hardship they have endured, someone before them has endured it as well and wrote a book about the experience.